 Another possibility: Women who tried to get pregnant within three months of a miscarriage may have had more luck, for the simple and unflattering fact that prospective parents are not getting any younger.
 As more and more couples opt to have children later in life, advancing maternal age has put many women at an increased risk of miscarriage, and advancing paternal age comes with risks for the fetus well.
 Given women and men’s ticking biological clocks, it makes sense not to wait too long to try to conceive after a miscarriage.

-“A woman’s peak fertility is actually in her mid-to-late twenties and begins to decline more rapidly after the age of 35,” says Dr. Tom Molinaro, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey.
+“A woman’s peak fertility starts in her mid-to-late twenties and declines more rapidly after the age of 35,” says Dr. Tom Molinaro, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey.
 “Because of this, a couple should begin trying to conceive as soon as they are ready.”

 The American College of Obstetricians and Gynecologists says there is usually no reason to wait before trying to conceive again.
 In most cases, ovulation doesn’t pick up again until two weeks after a miscarriage.
 And most women shouldn’t have sex until two weeks afterward, according to the Mayo Clinic.
 That’s the earliest most couples could start trying again.
 If you’re ready that quickly, there may be a benefit for trying right away: Fertility may actually be higher than usual in the first cycle following a miscarriage, according to one study from 2003.